 - Nawab Malik was arrested after being questioned by the ED in a money laundering case

-- ED's money laundering probe is linked to activities of fugitive gangster Dawood Ibrahim
+- Money laundering probe was linked to activities of fugitive gangster Dawood Ibrahim

-- A special court has remanded Nawab Malik in the custody of the ED till March 3
+- The court has remanded Nawab Malik in the custody of the ED till March 3

 The ED case is based on an FIR filed recently by the National Investigation Agency (NIA) against Ibrahim, a fugitive gangster, and others.
 The NIA had filed its criminal complaint under sections of the Unlawful Activities (Prevention) Act (UAPA).